genedan/cl-practitioners-guide/chapter_1/data_and_logic.rst

 #.
 Each observation is a row; each row is an observation.
 #.
 Each value is a cell; each cell is a single value.

-Tidy data makes it easy for an analyst or a computer to extract needed variables because it provides a standard way of structuring a dataset.
+Tidy data makes it easy for an analyst or a computer to extract needed variables because it provides a standard way of structuring a dataset (Wickham 2014).
 The basic triangle is not considered tidy data.
 A single variable, say losses paid, spans multiple rows.
 A single observation, say accident year, spans multiple columns.
 Data shaped as a basic triangle contains rows representing a time-dependent cohort of loss data.
 This is commonly the accident period, but could be report period as well as policy period.
 Cohorts are reviewed at regular intervals to elucidate the loss development process.
 In its simplest form, a triangle may look like the following:

 .. ipython:: python

    import chainladder as cl
    cl.load_sample('raa')

 This standard view of a loss triangle is an important structure for actuarial work.
-(Possibly make some references to the notation used in Monograph 4 which has a formal notation for describing a loss triangle.

 On its own, it is a useful structure for performing analysis, but the lack of tidy structure makes it more challenging to derive more complex insights.
 For example, actuaries seldom look at a single triangle to formulate an opinion on unreported claims.
 Actuaries will often have a suite of triangles, many of which are arithmetic combinations of other triangles to inform their analysis.
 Such triangles include:

 *	Paid vs incurred loss data.
 *	Loss vs loss adjustment expense data.